hatton/geckofxHtmlToPdf/README.md

 NB: Currently the only units that are supported are millimeters.

+NB: Currently the input and output paths must precede the parameters (this appears to be a requirement of args.dll).

 ##Requirements##

 .Net 4.0 Runtime (not yet tested with mono equivalent)